by David Fuentes, Ph.D.

 Alternate versions of “Jarabe Tapatío”

 a.
-Contour as a means to contrast and continuity.
+Contour as a means to continuity, variety, and contrast.

 Composers across all eras have used contour as a way to contrast one melodic gesture with another.
-In fact, in some cases, we even find identical pairings, as the Arpeggio + Double 3rd combinations below.
+In fact, when it comes to building contrast, we even find identical pairings, as the Arpeggio + Double 3rd combinations below.

 “Allegro molto,” from Symphony #40, by Wolfgang Amadeus Mozart